psoerensen/gact/README.md

 comprehensive database focused on genomic associations with complex traits.
 The package serves two primary functions: infrastructure creation and data acquisition.
-It facilitates the assembly of a structured repository that includes single marker associations, all rigorously curated to ensure the high quality of data.
+It facilitates the assembly of a structured repository that includes single marker associations, carefully curated to maintain high data quality.
 Beyond individual genetic markers, the package integrates a broad spectrum of genomic entities, encompassing genes, proteins, and an array of biological complexes (chemical and protein), as well as various biological